Google AI Integration

 Google Cloud billing export has a 12–24 hour delay.
 Cost data from today will typically appear in BigQuery tomorrow.
 This is a Google Cloud limitation - the billing pipeline does not export in real time.

-The daily cron sync captures the latest available data.
+The daily sync captures the latest available data.
 For the most current view, click Force Sync on your integration card.

 Troubleshooting